 creates an entire universe in the imagination of its audience because of some

-arch or goofy dialogue is to completely miss the point.
+arch or goofy dialogue completely misses the point.
 Equating great

 screenwriting with great dialogue is like judging great cooking by how good a